You can read the previous post in this series here: Part 5

 When King Janamejaya attained his youth, the ministers found him a wife in the princess of Kashi⁴.
 Unlike most kings, Janamejaya didn’t accept any more wives.
 He was happy in her company, and she remained devoted to him.

-You can read the next post in this series here: Part 7.
+You can read the next part in this series here: Part 7